Sea Buckthorn Oil Benefits for Skin: 9 Reasons This Arctic Berry Outperforms Your Entire Serum Shelf

 190+

-Bioactive compounds in a single sea buckthorn berry — including four distinct omega fatty acids, carotenoids, tocopherols, polyphenols, and one of nature's only plant sources of omega-7.
+Bioactive compounds in a single sea buckthorn berry: four omega fatty acids, carotenoids, tocopherols, polyphenols, and one of nature's only plant sources of omega-7.
 Published phytochemical analysis

-We're Frøya Organics.
-Sea buckthorn is the hero ingredient in our water-free botanical balm.
-When we reviewed the clinical evidence — including Chan et al.'s 2024 RCT — we found an ingredient that earned its place through data, not hype.
+We're Frøya Organics, and sea buckthorn is the hero ingredient in our water-free balm.
+We reviewed the clinical evidence, including topical trials on barrier function, and found an ingredient that earned its place through data.
 Here are nine mechanisms you can verify.

 1. Omega-7 Mimics Your Skin's Own Moisture System